vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 ## Interpretable Contextual Team-aware Item Recommendation: Application in Multiplayer Online Battle Arena Games

+As a second part of this project, we focus on how to exploit the additional information that appears in a match.
+Using the same framework and opting for the predictive approach, we decided to explore more advanced encoders.
+Motivated by the success of the <a href="https://arxiv.org/abs/1706.03762">Transformer</a> architecture in encoding different types of data, we decided to use it to obtain richer representations of the characters in a match.

 ### Transformer-based Architecture

+Figure shows the Transformer for Team-aware Item Recommendation architecture (TTIR).
+This model is made up of three major parts: the input representation layer, the encoder layer, and the output layer for recommendation.

 <p align="center">
     <img src="/images/recsys-moba/model_ttir.png" width="750">